Velewele/Sparkup/README.md

-# SPARKUP your environment Mindfulness
+# SPARKUP your giving through crypto gifting and dponsoring